FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 The `price` field returns a single specific price (even non-sellable) based on passed arguments: `priceList` and `currency`.
 This is useful if you want to fetch, for example, a reference non-sellable price to display alongside the main price for sale of the entity.
-If more prices are found for the specified price list and currency, the first currently valid one is returned.
+If more prices are found for the specified price list and currency, the first valid one is returned (validity is compared either against date time of the query or against `priceValidIn` fitler constraint if present).

 The `currency` field can be omitted if there is a `priceInCurrency` constraint in the filter, however, the `priceList` argument is required.
-The idea behind this is that you probably would want to same currency for all prices in the result, but you probably don't want the reference price to be in the same price list as the main price for sale price, because that would most probably return same prices.
+The idea behind this is that you probably would want to use the same currency for all prices in the result, but you probably don't want the reference price to be in the same price list as the main price for sale price, because that would most probably return the same price.

 <SourceCodeTabs langSpecificTabOnly>
 [Getting entity with price for sale as well as reference price](/documentation/user/en/query/requirements/examples/fetching/priceField.graphql)